 Sandy Schatvet Henry

 A member of the Darien High School Class of 1993, Sandy majored in English at Hobart and William Smith Colleges, with a minor in education and dual teaching certification.
 While at school, she had the opportunity to do student teaching in her college community, continue her love of ballet and dance, and also spend time studying abroad in Bath, England.
 She received her master’s from the University of Bridgeport.
-Sandy is now a kindergarten teacher at Ox Ridge School in Darien, and recounts that her own first grade teacher, Harriet Abel at Royle School, was her inspiration.
-She and her husband are busy with their three young children, and enjoy camping and hiking.
+Sandy is now a kindergarten teacher at Ox Ridge Elementary School in Darien, and recounts that her own first grade teacher, Harriet Abel at Royle School, was her inspiration.
+She and her husband are busy with their children, and enjoy camping and hiking.
 Sandy has also stayed involved at Noroton Presbyterian Church, where she’s been a lifetime parishioner.

 Tricia Rogers Prokop

 Tricia graduated from the University of Connecticut in 2005 with her BS and in 2006 with her MS in physical therapy.
 Her clinical area of expertise is pediatric sports medicine.
 She completed her doctorate in education (EdD) from the University of St. Augustine for Health Sciences in 2017.
 Her dissertation was titled “The impact of video-guided self-reflection on the metacognitive and motivational attributes of physical therapy students.”
-Tricia is currently an assistant professor at the University of Hartford, teaching in the doctoral physical therapy program, and lives in South Windsor, Connecticut with her husband and daughter.
+Tricia is currently an assistant professor at the University of Hartford, teaching in the doctoral physical therapy program, and lives in South Windsor, Connecticut with her husband and children.

 A member of the Class of 1995, Moira attended the College of Charleston and obtained a business degree, with a minor in hospitality and tourism.
 Pursuing her studies further, she graduated from the Chef’s Training Program at The National Gourmet Institute for Health and Culinary Arts in New York.
 She’s currently the co-owner of the popular Olio Restaurant in Stamford, which opened in 2012 and is known for its New American cuisine — using ingredients sourced as locally as possible.
 Moira enjoys cooking even when she’s not at the restaurant, as well as running 5K races.
 Of her DCA scholarship, she shared “The extra help and support was so appreciated.
 I will never forget it.”